mikarinneoracle/oci-mesh-actions/README.md

 <p>
 Multiple <code>secrets</code> are required to run this action.
-Basically the are the same vars (secrets) for the action that we are using in OCI Cloud Shell plus the vars that are required for the Kubectl action:
+Basically the are the same vars (secrets) for the action that we are using in OCI Cloud Shell plus the vars that are required for the Kubectl action and Docker-login action:

 <ul>
     <li>Kubectl action required secrets (see for details in Kubectl action docs):</li>